RabbitBio/RabbitTClust/version_history/v.2.2.0.md

   -h,--help                   Print this help message and exit -t,--threads INT            set the thread number, default all CPUs of the platform -m,--min-length UINT        set the filter minimum length (minLen), genome length less than minLen will be ignore, default 10,000
-  -c,--containment INT        use AAF distance with containment coefficient, set the containCompress, the sketch size is in proportion with 1/containCompress
+  -c,--containment INT        use AAF distance with containment coefficient, set the containCompress, the sketch size is in proportion with 1/containCompress  -k,--kmer-size INT          set the kmer size
-  -k,--kmer-size INT          set the kmer size -s,--sketch-size INT        set the sketch size for Jaccard Index and Mash distance, default 1000 -l,--inputlist              input is genome list, one genome per line -e,--no-save                not save the intermediate files, such as sketches or MST -d,--threshold FLOAT        set the distance threshold for clustering -F,--function TEXT          set the sketch function, such as MinHash, KSSD, default MinHash -o,--output TEXT REQUIRED   set the output name of cluster result -i,--input TEXT             set the input file --presketched TEXT          clustering by the pre-generated sketch files rather than genomes --premsted TEXT             clustering by the pre-generated mst files rather than genomes for clust-mst
+  -s,--sketch-size INT        set the sketch size for Jaccard Index and Mash distance, default 1000 -l,--list                   input is genome list, one genome per line -e,--no-save                not save the intermediate files, such as sketches or MST -d,--threshold FLOAT        set the distance threshold for clustering -F,--function TEXT          set the sketch function, such as MinHash, KSSD, default MinHash -o,--output TEXT REQUIRED   set the output name of cluster result -i,--input TEXT Excludes: --append
+                              set the input file, single FASTA genome file (without -l option) or genome list file (with -l option)
+  --presketched TEXT          clustering by the pre-generated sketch files rather than genomes --premsted TEXT             clustering by the pre-generated mst files rather than genomes for clust-mst --append TEXT Excludes: --input
+                              append genome file or file list with the pre-generated sketch or MST files

 # clust-greedy, greedy incremental clustering module for RabbitTClust
 Usage: ./clust-greedy [OPTIONS]